We were wrong.

 I hope that it is clear and regret any inconvenience that my interpretation might have caused.
 Incidentally this new (and correct) interpretation does not change for one iota my assessment of the duplicity of Gift of Life -style activists who are quite content with the containment of our anti-feminist laws within the jurisdiction of our country.

-2 replies on “We were wrong.”
+2 Responses to “We were wrong.”